Christopher M. Cauble (Chris)

 Principal / Dallas Metro Office

-Chris is focused on patent law, particularly patent preparation, prosecution and related patent agreements.
-He is also involved in trademark and copyright law, and prepares and prosecutes trademarks and copyrights, and related intellectual property agreements.
-Chris holds considerable experience in patent eligibility issues, in particular, which is the focus of an interview he held with MedTech Insight.
+Chris focuses primarily on patent law, including patent preparation, prosecution and related patent agreements.
+He holds considerable experience in patent eligibility issues, in particular, which he discusses in an interview with MedTech Insight, featured below.

-Chris drafts and prosecutes patent applications involving a wide range of complex technologies, including innovative medical devices and energy production equipment.
-In particular, Chris works with medical device manufacturers to develop devices that aid in the treatment of chronic diseases.
+Chris drafts and prosecutes patent applications involving a wide range of complex technologies, including medical devices, energy production equipment, and food and beverage packaging equipment.
+Chris has extensive experience working with medical device manufacturers to develop devices that aid in the treatment of chronic diseases.
 Chris also works with upstream oil and gas equipment manufacturers in developing downhole oil and gas tools for subsea well drilling and completions, riser support devices for offshore rigs, and pump technologies for both downhole and surface applications.
-In addition, Chris offers experience in renewable energy, consumer product and semiconductor technologies, as well as computer-related equipment.
+In addition, Chris offers experience in renewable energy, consumer products, semiconductors, and computer-related equipment.

-Clients value Chris for his responsiveness, as well as his commitment to identifying and resolving issues before they become real problems.
+Clients value Chris for his responsiveness, strategic planning skills, and his commitment to identifying and resolving issues before they become real problems.

 - Preparation and prosecution of patent applications relating to semiconductor manufacturing processes and equipment